robustml-eurecom/multi-organ-qc/README.md

 _25-09-23 Update: included synthetic model segmention generation for personal evaluation_

-### 2. (Optional) Preprocess data
+### 2. Preprocess data
-Optional step to let your data accomplish the previous dataset structure in an automatic way.
+Important step to let your data accomplish the previous dataset structure in an automatic way.
 Do not run it if you already have your segmentations as shown before.To start processing and injecting the loaded data, run on your machine the following prompt:
  ```
- python multi_organ_qc/data_prepration.py
+ python moqc/data_prepration.py
  ```
 A series of displayables will notify you about the process progress.